simeononsecurity/simeononsecurity.ch/content/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/index.en.md

   str2str -in serial://ttyUSB0:921600:8:n:1#rtcm3 -out tcpsvr://:5015 -b 1 -t 0
   ```
    - **ttyUSB0**: Specifies the USB port.
 Adjust this based on your system configuration.
    - **921600**: Represents the baud rate.
 Modify this value if your device requires a different baud rate.
+Another common baud rate is `115200`.
    - **8**: Indicates the data bits.
    - **n**: Represents no parity.
    - **1**: Indicates one stop bit.

   Make sure to customize these settings according to your specific hardware and communication requirements.

-  > *For those who aren't following my guide exactly and are using a standalone NTRIP device or have followed our ESP32 guide, you'll end up doing something like the following `str2str -in ntrip://your-ntrip-source-here#rtcm3 -out tcpsvr://:5015#rtcm3` Play around with the `--help`.
-You goal should be to take NTRIP in and do local TCP out.*
+  > *For those who aren't following my guide exactly and are using a standalone NTRIP device, like the NTRIP-X or Ardusimple Devices with the Wifi Master, or have followed our ESP32 guide, you'll end up doing something like the following `str2str -in ntrip://your-ntrip-source-here#rtcm3 -out tcpsvr://:5015#rtcm3`  in combination with a service like [Emlid Caster](https://emlid.com/ntrip-caster/).
+Play around with the `--help`.
+You goal should be to take NTRIP in and do local TCP out.
+Unfortunately the two software packages available for Linux don't let you take in NTRIP in as a caster directly, so we have to go through a middle man and access it as a NTRIP client.*

 2. **Test Set Up TCP Forwarding to RTKDirect**